Electron transfer efficiency in liquid xenon across THGEM holes: Experimental setup

 \section{Experimental setup}

-The measurements reported in this work were performed using the Mini Xenon cryostat (MiniX), a dedicated LXe cryostat described in detail in \cite{Erdal:2015kxa}.
+The measurements reported in this work were performed using the Mini Xenon cryostat (MiniX), a compact LXe system described in detail in \cite{Erdal:2015kxa}.
 The chamber is a cylindrical volume, 100~mm in diameter and 100~mm in height, filled with roughly 0.5~L of LXe.
 An outer volume kept in vacuum provides thermal insulation.
 The inner volume hosts the detector assembly, suspended from a flange on top, which also holds the high voltage feedthroughs to bias the system.
 A fused-silica viewport on the side, at an angle of $60^{\circ}$ with respect to the vertical axis allows a visual inspection of the setup and illumination by a VUV lamp.
 Part of the cryostat wall is made of a \lntwo-cooled, temperature-modulated copper structure, that allows for a controlled liquefaction of the gas.
 A recirculation system ensures continuous purification of xenon.
 LXe is extracted through a tube at the bottom of the cryostat, fed into a heat exchanger, and circulated through a SAES hot getter, model PS3-MT3-R-2.
 After purification, the gaseous xenon returns to the top part of the cryostat through the heat exchanger.

-The detector assemblies were mounted in a \ntwo environment to avoid degradation of the CsI photocathode, which was vacuum-deposited on the THGEM electrode in a dedicated setup.
+The detector assemblies were mounted in a \ntwo environment to avoid degradation of the CsI photocathode, which was vacuum-deposited on the THGEM electrode in a dedicated evaporator.
 The inner volume of the cryostat was flushed with \ntwo while not in operation, to prevent moisture contamination.
 The chamber was pumped down to $\sim10^{-6}$ mbar before filling with gaseous Xe and the results of the experiments reported here were obtained after several days of recirculation.
 The LXe temperature was kept constant at 175~K ($\pm 0.1$ K) during the measurements.
+The electron lifetime in the setup was not measured directly, but it was estimated to be considerably longer than the drift time.
+This estimate was obtained by analyzing data from other experiments in the same setup where we did not observe changes in the amplitude of light and charge pulses over time already 1-2 days after starting Xe recirculation.

 Each measurement required a slightly different configuration described below.
 All setups are comprised of a 33~mm diameter, 0.4~mm thick, gold-plated THGEM electrode made of FR4, with 0.3~mm diameter holes in a hexagonal pattern and a pitch of 0.7~mm.
 The holes in the insulator were surrounded by 50~$\mu$m rims.
 A 3D model of the THGEM unit cell built in COMSOL Multiphysics\registered and a picture of the hole pattern of a THGEM are shown in Figure \ref{fig:thgem}.
 In addition to the THGEM, we used stainless-steel woven-mesh electrodes, with 50~$\mu$m wires forming a square pattern with a pitch of 500~$\mu$m.
 Every setup was mounted on PEEK rods to ensure insulation from the cryostat body.
 The gaps between the different components were created using either PEEK or FR4 spacers.
 Currents were measured using a Keithley 610C solid-state analog electrometer.